anikaehansen/LabAutomation/README.md

-# Selux Diagnostics Automation
+# Lab Automation
 A walkthrough of my work with Selux Dx, working on automated blood separation and inoculation systems.
 The Selux Dx Systems aim to significantly reduce time to AST results from the current standard.
 This allows for faster, more targeted care of patients, aiming to reduce Sepsis and superbugs.

-I worked as an embedded systems programmer and R&D engineer at Selux Dx.
+I worked as an embedded systems programmer and R&D engineer.
 During this time, I became the lead automation programmer for 2 of the 3 systems: The Separator and the Inoculator.
 ### Please Note!
 This is an informal review and walkthrough of my work at Selux Diagnostics.